neurosnap/starfx/docs/posts/supervisors.md

 description: Learn how supervisor tasks work
 ---

-A supervisor task is a way to monitor children tasks and probably most importantly, manage their health.
-By structuring your side-effects and business logic around supervisor tasks, we gain very interesting coding paradigms that result in easier to read and manage code.
+A supervisor task is a way to monitor children tasks and manage their health.
+By structuring your side-effects and business logic around supervisor tasks, we gain interesting coding paradigms that result in easier to read and manage code.

 [Supplemental reading from erlang](https://www.erlang.org/doc/design_principles/des_princ)